andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 You need at least to CR approvals before you can "Merge" your code.
 These are intended to be your programming partner and either your Team SCRUM Master or Team Assistant SCRUM Master.

 Note: by default, GitHub should automatically add both your Team SCRUM Master and Team Assistant SCRUM Master as reviewers when you publish your PR.
-You'll only need one of their approvals to merge, but if one of them rejects the change, then you must gain their approval to merge.
+You'll only need one of their approvals to merge, but if one of them requests changes, then you must gain their approval to merge.

-### What happens if one of my reviews rejects my PR?
+### What happens if one of my reviewers requests changes?

 That's totally fine, and happens all the time in industry.
-If they reject your PR, it just means you need to make some changes then they will review it again.
+If they request changes, it just means you need to make some changes then they will review it again.

-If you do have a PR get rejected, the reviewer should have left you either global comments or comments on specific parts of your code that you need to take another look at.
+If you do have changes requested, the reviewer should have left you either global comments or comments on specific parts of your code that you need to take another look at.
 Once you fix those changes, and push the code up, just let your reviewers know and they'll give it another look.

+Want extra tips to make resolving requested changes even easier?
+Take a look at the ["Help!
+Changes were requested on my PR!
+What do I do?"](CodeReviews.md#help-changes-were-requested-on-my-pr-what-do-i-do) section of the Code Reviews documentation.

 ### How do I request "Code Reviews (CRs)"?